Tiburon Place

 Summary

-Tiburon will offer units for individuals and/or families that fall within the 25%, 30%, 40%, 50%, and 60% AMI income levels.
-The former, served at the 25% and 30% AMI levels, are part of California’s permanent supportive housing program which helps to service homeless individuals, those prone to homelessness, and those with mental illness.
-CA HCD provided $6.4 million through No Place Like Home and the City and County of SLO provided just under $2 million.
+Tiburon Place will offer units for individuals and/or families that fall within the 25%, 30%, 40%, 50%, and 60% AMI income levels.
+The former, served at the 25% and 30% AMI levels, include a number of units that are part of California’s permanent supportive housing program.
+KeyBank Community Development Lending and Investment (CDLI) provided $30.3 million in construction and perm debt and $23 million in federal and state housing equity.
+Other sources include CA HCD, who provided $6.4 million through No Place Like Home and the City and County of SLO who provided just under $2 million.